abilian/lab.abilian.com/docs/Tech/Python/Prefect.md

 ## Key features

-1. Hybrid execution model: Prefect combines the benefits of a centralized server for monitoring and management with decentralized execution.
+1. **Hybrid execution model**: Prefect combines the benefits of a centralized server for monitoring and management with decentralized execution.
 This means that your tasks run on separate infrastructure, which can help with scaling, security, and resource management.
-2. Dynamic pipelines: Prefect allows you to create dynamic pipelines that can change during runtime, making it easier to handle complex dependencies, conditional logic, and error handling.
+2. **Dynamic pipelines**: Prefect allows you to create dynamic pipelines that can change during runtime, making it easier to handle complex dependencies, conditional logic, and error handling.
-3. First-class support for failures: Prefect has built-in support for retries, timeouts, and error handling, which makes it easier to build resilient workflows.
+3. **First-class support for failures:** Prefect has built-in support for retries, timeouts, and error handling, which makes it easier to build resilient workflows.
-5. Modern UI: Prefect comes with a modern, intuitive web-based UI for monitoring and managing your workflows, as well as a GraphQL API for programmatic access.
+5. **Modern UI**: Prefect comes with a modern, intuitive web-based UI for monitoring and managing your workflows, as well as a GraphQL API for programmatic access.

 ## Installation